DANNY YANG

 For example, a DSL doesn’t need to have a bespoke syntax and parser to count as a language, many DSLs are subsets or extensions of other languages.
 I’ve worked with DSLs that are based on XML, SQL, Python - co-opting the syntax of another language but generating code for a completely different runtime.

-In fact, a DSL doesn’t even need any syntax at all!
-I’ve also worked with that can only be used by building their AST programmatically in another language.
+In fact, a DSL doesn’t even need a bespoke syntax at all!
+I’ve also worked with DSLs that can only be used by building their AST programmatically in another language.
 These were definitely “languages”: they supported variables, control flow, and functions; their compilers had static analysis and generated source code or bytecode.
 They just didn’t have a standalone syntax, and that’s fine.
 Designing that type of language is an interesting blend of API design and language design.

 Aside: Web Performance #